Wve-program/Mini-Project01/gitcommands.md

      $ git clone https://github.com/Wve-program/Mini-Project01.git

 This code allows the user to create a clone of the project directly from the respository.
+You can sync both the locally created repository and the remote repository to transfer whatever changes that are performed on the local using commands.

+   **Fork**

+   *Fork* is a copy of a repository that allows you to make two way changes.
+What this means is, is that another individual can be marked as a collaborator and work on the same project as you.
+Similar to cloning where they can copy the repository, but the difference here is that the person who is the Forker can only see Forks.
+The individual who is forked can use *pull requests* in order to contribute to the original project.
+On Github the individual who owns the project can't get forked themselves from the same repository.

+   **Branch**

+   *Branch*